 What is the importance of understanding cat stress?

 Understanding cat stress can be beneficial for the health of your cat.
-Also, it is important for the emotional health of your family as a whole.
-To bring to light, if a cat is stressed, there is a good chance the family is stressed as well.
-In addition, “A lot of stress for cats is caused by their environment, so reducing your own stress can help reduce your cat’s stress, so you are both happier,” shares in-house animal behaviorist, Camille Barrios, UW-A.A.B.
+Also, it’s important for the emotional health of your family as a whole.
+For example, if your cat is stressed, there is a good chance the family is stressed as well.
+In addition, “A lot of stress for cats is caused by their environment, so reducing your own stress can help reduce your cat’s stress, so you’re both happier,” shares the Trupanion pet program team.

 Understanding cat stress and cat behavior

 If you believe your cat to be stressed, it’s essential to see the signs, if your cat needs help.